Building a human-like observer using deep learning in an extended Wigner's friend experiment: Characterization metrics

 To better visualize the results, we first apply a coordinate transformation:

 where $(\xi, \eta, \zeta) = \vec{y} - \vec{x}$ represents the relative vector between the measurement directions $\vec{x}$ and $\vec{y}$ in $A_a^x$ and $B_b^y$.
 Here, $\theta$ denotes the relative polar angle between the two measurements, while $\phi$ describes the four-quadrant inverse tangent of the components $\eta$ and $\xi$.
 Note that $\theta \in [0, \pi]$ and $\phi \in [-\pi, \pi]$.
-By discretizing $\theta$ and $\phi$ uniformly into $w=6$ and $l=12$ cells, respectively, we can define the PDM as $c(b|a, \theta_w, \phi_l)$, which represents the fraction of Bob's measurements yielding result $b$, conditioned on Alice's result $a$, within the $(w_{\text{th}}, l_{\text{th}})$ cell.
+By discretizing $\theta$ and $\phi$ uniformly into $w=6$ and $l=12$ cells, respectively, we can define the \textit{"probability density maps"} as $c(b|a, \theta_w, \phi_l)$, which represents the fraction of Bob's measurements yielding result $b$, conditioned on Alice's result $a$, within the $(w_{\text{th}}, l_{\text{th}})$ cell.
 The coordinate transformation is used to project the relationship between vectors onto a 2D plane for visualization purposes and is not unique.
-Other types of projections could be implemented in a real experiment for cross-checking.
+Other types of projections could be implemented for cross-checking.

-We randomly selected $n=40,000$ tuples $(x,y)$ to generate the data for the PDM.
-In Figs. \ref{real_experiment00_epoch0}-\ref{real_experiment00_epoch100}, we plot the PDM $c(b|a, \theta_w, \phi_l)$ for $a=0$ and $b=0$ at different training epochs (plots for other values of $a$ and $b$ are shown in Fig. \ref{real_experiment01} of Appendix F).
+We randomly selected $n=40,000$ tuples $(x,y)$ to generate the data for the \textit{"probability density maps"}.
+In Figs. \ref{real_experiment00_epoch0}-\ref{real_experiment00_epoch100}, we plot the \textit{"probability density maps"} $c(b|a, \theta_w, \phi_l)$ for $a=0$ and $b=0$ at different training epochs (plots for other values of $a$ and $b$ are shown in Fig. \ref{real_experiment01} of Appendix F).
 The increase in training epochs reflects the transition of Bob's cognition, encoded in his QP-CNN, from the measurements being \textit{uncorrelated} to \textit{correlated}.
 At epoch 0, due to Bob's "memories," the probability of $b=0$ significantly approaches 1 when $\theta=\frac{\pi}{2}$ and $\phi = -\pi, 0, \pi$, while the probability of $b=0$ is exceedingly low when $\theta = 0, \pi$.
-As training progresses, these characteristics persist but gradually become more uniform, corresponding to the increase in ASE.
-In contrast, Fig. \ref{real_experiment00_unfabricated_data} shows the PDM of unfabricated data, where $p^f(b|axy)=1$ and all measurements are exposed.
+As training progresses, these characteristics persist but gradually become more uniform, corresponding to the increase in \textit{averaged Shannon entropy}.
+In contrast, Fig. \ref{real_experiment00_unfabricated_data} shows the \textit{"probability density maps"} of unfabricated data, where $p^f(b|axy)=1$ and all measurements are exposed.
 This implies that the QP-CNN, and thus Bob's cognition, is irrelevant.
-Therefore, Fig. \ref{real_experiment00} actually provides a prediction of this experiment by breaking all three conditions in Table \ref{violation}.
+Therefore, Fig. \ref{real_experiment00} actually provides a prediction of this experiment by breaking the \textit{"large ensemble"} condition in a standard Bell test.